Research into lung cancer treatment

 Another trial (The TS Study) is looking at whether a substance produced in the body (thymidylate synthase) affects how well the chemotherapy drugs pemetrexed and cisplatin work in people with non small cell lung cancer (NSCLC).

-An international trial has added a new type of biological therapy called vandetanib (Caprelsa) to the chemotherapy docetaxel (Taxotere) for people who had already had chemotherapy for advanced NSCLC.
+An international trial added a new type of biological therapy called vandetanib (Caprelsa) to the chemotherapy docetaxel (Taxotere) for people who had already had chemotherapy for advanced NSCLC.
 Vandetanib is a cancer growth blocker.
-The results showed that the combination of the two drugs worked slightly better than docetaxel on its own.
+The results showed that the combination of the 2 drugs worked slightly better than docetaxel on its own.
 We need more research to confirm this.

 A common problem with many cancers is that they become resistant to chemotherapy after one or more courses of treatment.
 In other words, the chemotherapy works well at first, but future courses do not help as much.
 The CHEMORES study aims to understand more about why chemotherapy to treat lung cancer can stop working.
 It is looking for changes in blood and tissue samples before and after chemotherapy for lung cancer.
 It aims to try to find out how cancer cells stop themselves being harmed by chemotherapy.